Caren-Koroeny/hello-rails-react-backend/README.md

 ### Setup

-Clone this repository by using the command line to your desired folder:
+Clone this repository by using the command line to your desired folder check this out:

 ```sh
 git clone https://github.com/Caren-Koroeny/hello-rails-react-backend.git